-All staff receive induction training which includes an introduction to the Code of Conduct on joining the organisation.
+All staff receive induction training on joining the organisation.

 • establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicates with key stakeholders, including the Participant Councils, contractors, Central Government departments and local government bodies.